jiaweihuang22/cse15l-lab-reports/blogpost.md

 * Working directory: Home directory

-* Output: I get lecture1 as my output because when I ls with no argument, it will list all the files in my working directory and since my working directory is the home directory it lists lecture1 as my output.
+* Output: I get lecture1 as my output because when I ls with no argument, it will list all the files in my working directory, and since my working directory is the home directory it lists lecture1 as my output.

 **2:** ![Image](Screenshot (3).png)

 * Working directory: Home directory

-* Output: I get a list of files within lecture1 because when I ls with the lecture1 directory, it will list all the files within the lecture1 directory.
+* Output: I get a list of files within lecture1 as output because when I ls with the lecture1 directory, it will list all the files within the lecture1 directory.

 **3:** ![Image](Screenshot (3).png)